evidentlyai/evidently/README.md

 ```sh
 pip install evidently
 ```
-Evidently is also available in Anaconda distribution platform.
+Evidently is also available on Anaconda distribution platform.
 To install Evidently using conda installer, run:
 ```sh
 conda install -c conda-forge evidently
 ```